-The Board denied the veteran's claims for service connection for left leg pain, right leg pain, and lower back pain due to a lack of evidence showing current disabilities and an in-service event or injury related to these conditions.
+The Board has denied the Veteran's claims for service connection for left leg pain, right leg pain, and lower back pain as there is no current diagnosis of these conditions.

 - Claimed conditions